itzsanjus/TextDiff-PDF/README.md

-# PDF Comparison Tool
+# TextDiff-PDF

 ## Overview

-The PDF Comparison Tool is a web application that allows users to upload two PDF files (an original and a modified), compares the text content from both files, and generates a PDF report with the comparison results.
+The TextDiff-PDF is a web application that allows users to upload two PDF files (an original and a modified), compares the text content from both files, and generates a PDF report with the comparison results.
 The tool highlights differences, modifications, additions, and deletions between the two documents.

 ## Features